-#1.
-Study others who have engaged lists: If you want to make money from food blog, make sure to always learn from the experience of others.
+1. Study others who have engaged lists: If you want to earn money from food blogging, make sure to always learn from the experience of others.
 Invest time in learning from others who are already doing this successfully.

 Remember, it’s not about following a guide of how someone else does it.
 It is all about picking and choosing certain things you want to test and then tweaking it until you find something that works.